sguox002/leetcode/leetcode-all.md

 ->>

 ## hashset, hashmap
+<<-916	Word Subsets    		48.1%	Medium
+given two array of words A and B. All character (including multiplicity) in B appear in a word of A, then a is called universal
+note: if B='["lo","eo"] it only asks there is lo and eo, but not require 2 'o's. so we are using the max frequency in each word of B. then check against each word in A.
+->>

 <<-930	Binary Subarrays With Sum    		43.8%	Medium
 give 01 array and return number of subarray sum=target. prefix sum + hashmap (prefix occurrence).